hlb8122/Gluon/README.md

 5. Sender:    Sends the requested txns and the entire order information of the block.

 ### Block Reconciliation Phase
-1. Uses the order information to sort the txns into a block.
+1. Add the missing txns to the block and impose the order.

 ## Gluon Algorithm
 ### Network Phase